MichalBastrzyk/nextjs-starter-kit/docs/requirements/image-uploader.md

 ### Frontend Implementation

-- [ ] Create reusable React components using TypeScript
+- [ ] Utilize the existing `FileUpload` component from `src/components/ui/file-upload.tsx` for the UI
 - [ ] Implement as Server Components where possible, using `"use client"` only when necessary
+- [ ] Create wrapper components that connect the `FileUpload` components to S3 operations
 - [ ] Integrate with Shadcn UI and Radix UI for consistent design
 - [ ] Responsive design using Tailwind CSS (mobile-first approach using container queries)
-- [ ] design responsiveAccessible according to WCAG 2.1 AA standards
+- [ ] Design responsive accessible according to WCAG 2.1 AA standards

+### Component Integration

+- [ ] Implement custom hooks to connect `FileUpload` with S3 operations
+- [ ] Use the `onUpload` callback to handle S3 presigned URL generation and uploads
+- [ ] Create utility functions to handle various component events (onFileAccept, onFileReject, etc.)
+- [ ] Implement progress tracking using the component's built-in progress indicators
+- [ ] Add custom validation to ensure only allowed image types are uploaded

 ### Backend Implementation